budnik/Nonplanar_Slicing/README.md

 * If method 2 takes too long, decrease the resolution of the z-Mesh
 * If method 2 produces errors at the edges use transformation method "mirror" for transformation or increase resolution
 * For method 2 transformation method "mirror" is more robust, than "interpolate"
+* If you use the scripts on a Mac computer make sure to rename the Prusa slicer in the Application folder to: "Original_Prusa_Drivers"

 <p align="right">(<a href="#readme-top">back to top</a>)</p>